California Law Would Outlaw Small Shampoo, Conditioner Bottles in Hotels

 Precisely how much of that ends up in the ocean is unclear.
 But recent data show that 60 percent of mismanaged plastic waste, which often makes its way into the water, comes from East Asia and the Pacific.
 North America—which typically processes its waste quite efficiently—has less than 1 percent.

 We do know that 8 million tons of plastic in total enters the ocean annually.
-A hefty chunk of that comes from microplastics: tiny pieces of debris that measure less than five millimeters long.
+But Glover also notes that a hefty chunk of that comes from microplastics: tiny pieces of debris that measure less than five millimeters long.
 Those are often digested by birds and fish.
 The thought is a queasy one, particularly when considering that those animals make it onto many a dinner plate, pushing the carcinogenic substance back up the food chain.
 But it's a misconception that single-use plastics are pushing that problem—most microplastics come from the breakdown of synthetic car tires and from washing synthetic clothes.

 That California's bill will have little tangible impact is not lost on its supporters.
 "It's mostly symbolic, but symbols can be powerful," Geyer said.
 "Hopefully it will show consumers we can stop using plastic products and realize we won't miss them."
 But that symbol fails to capture the actual problem—which is one that has far more to do with abandoned fishing gear, synthetic fibers, and mismanaged waste in the developing world than it does with complimentary bottles of shampoo.